 Workplace communication isn’t just about talking.
 To have good communication in the workplace, it’s important for managers and employees to learn how to listen.

-If a manager isn’t listened to, they may feel frustrated in the ineffectiveness of their communication.
+If a manager isn’t listened to, they may feel frustrated by the ineffectiveness of their communication.
 Since workplace communication is necessary for the success of their job, poor listening on the part of employees can create tension.

 If an employee isn’t listened to, they may feel frustrated and unhappy at work.
 When managers fail to listen to their employees, they miss the insight offered by employees at every level.